traefik/traefik/docs/content/operations/dashboard.md

 - [Insecure mode](#insecure-mode)

 !!! note ""
-    There is also a redirect of the path `/` to the path `/dashboard/`, but one should not rely on that property as it is bound to change, and it might make for confusing routing rules anyway.
+    There is no need a redirect of the path `/` to the path `/dashboard/`, but one should not rely on that property as it is bound to change, and it might make for confusing routing rules anyway.